sashinpivotal/pcf-dev-students-notes/README.md

 ## Manipulating Routes - Blue/Green Deployment

+### Supplemental topics

+-   Semantic versioning

 ### Challenge questions

 -   Can an application have multiple routes?
 -   Can a route be applied to multiple applications?
 -   Can a route exist without an application associated with it?
     (See “cf routes” and “cf create-route” commands.)
+-   What could be the use case of "cf create-route"?
 -   When mapping or unmapping routes, do you have to restart or restage an application?
 -   How can you delete all routes that are not associated with